 11 royal homes – where do the Royal family live?

 From lesser-known private houses to the most famous of Crown-owned castles, H&G takes a look at the top Royal residences around the UK, from Buckingham Palace to Balmoral, to Frogmore and Kensington Palace.

 1. Buckingham Palace, London

-During the Platinum Jubilee weekend, Queen Elizabeth II will be staying in private quarters at the famous 775-room Buckingham Palace in London.
+Formally the home of Queen Elizabeth II during her reign, King Charles III and his Queen Consort will reside in private quarters at the famous 775-room Buckingham Palace in London.

 In the heart of the capital, Buckingham Palace has been the official London residence of the British sovereign since 1837, and it the most notable of all the royal residences.
 Queen Victoria was the first monarch to settle in the 775-room palace.
 She introduced a large room which was, at the time of construction in 1853-5, the largest room in London.

 The impressive 40-acre garden sets the scene for many summer garden parties and the palace itself is home to the private offices and apartments for other working royals.